sandumjacob/burp-garak/README.md

 # burp-garak
-Burpsuite Extension that lets you test LLMs over REST in the Burp UI
+Burpsuite Extension that lets you test LLMs over REST via Garak in the Burp UI

 ##